 Our Womensline has been funded by the Department of Child Safety, Youth and Women since 2002.
 Womensline is Queensland’s only free, state-wide services and is available 24 hours, 7 days a week, every day of the year for any Queenslander identifying as a female.
 Womensline arranges practical assistance such as emergency transport and emergency accommodation away from a violent home, as well as crisis counselling and intervention.
 Womensline takes approximately 8000 calls every month.
 It also assists over 600 women and more than 500 children away from domestic violence and into safe accommodation every month.

-Mensline has been funded by Legal Aid and the Department of Justice and Attorney General since 2002.
+Our Mensline is divided into two sections, the first being our crisis helpline, which has been funded by the Department of Justice and Attorney General since 2002.
+The second being our Court Support, which is funded by Legal Aid.
 Our Mensline is a free, telephone crisis counselling referral and support line for any Queenslander identifying as male.
-It is available from 8am until midnight, 7 days a week, every day of the year.
+It is available from 9am until midnight, 7 days a week, every day of the year.
 In the last financial year, Mensline received almost 15,000 phone calls and referrals.
 Mensline offers counselling, referral and support for both men who are experiencing domestic and family violence, as well as men who are using violence in their relationships, to help them amend their behaviours.

 Our Sexual Assault Helpline has been funded by the Department of Child Safety, Youth and Women since 2009.
 Our helpline is a free telephone support and counselling to any Queenslander who has been sexually assaulted or abused.
 It is also for those who are concerned someone they care about might have been assaulted/abused.
 Available from 7.30am until 11.30pm, 7 days a week, every day of the year.
 Last financial year, the Sexual Assault Helpline received almost 2200 calls and referrals.